pebri86/RFIDPam/README.md

 NFC RFID Linux PAM
 =============

-This PAM module uses D-Logic RFID SDK binary
+This PAM module uses Littlewire with RFID MFRC522 module

 Steps to use this module:
 - Go to MyAuthGen